- Carbon Trading

 Humans are the source of all marine debris.
 The debris originates largely from land and enters the ocean.
 80% of all marine debris comes from land-based sources.
 Some marine debris sources include littering, poor waste management practices, sewers, and stormwater discharge.

 The solution to water pollution through marine debris involves prevention and clean-up.
 Plastics are an everyday item in our society today.
 We must change our approach to the way we use plastic.
 We also need collective, focused clean-up efforts.
-The next time you’re walking on the beach and see litter, remember about the damage it can cause to marine animals and your own health.
+The next time you’re walking on the beach and see litter, remember the damage it can cause to marine animals and your own health.
 Pick up that litter and throw it in a trash can.
 Small steps like these make a big difference, and who knows, maybe someone seeing you pick up litter might get inspired and do the same, setting up a chain reaction of good practice.